What is periodontal disease in pets?September 2, 2020

 Cats can hide symptoms of dental disease for months or even years.
 Sometimes owners that did not realize their cats had dental disease cannot believe the change for the better after a dental procedure.
 For cats especially, it is very important they have regular oral exams by your vet.

 Focusing on preventing advanced periodontal disease in your pets is extremely important.
 Our pets need regular dental cleanings and their teeth should be brushed daily!
-Always offer safe toys and treats for daily chewing too.
+Always offer safe toys and dental treats for daily chewing too.
+We recommend these 5 dental treats for cats and these 6 dental treats for dogs.